vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 ### Centralized control plane

-For companies modernizing their application estate, it is not uncommon to have cloud native deployments across many locations.
-They will run Kubernetes clusters in their core data centers (in the 10s), mini data centers away from the core data center (in the 100s), and thousands of smaller 2 to 3 server deployments at locations like stores, like what we are testing here.
+For enterprises modernizing their application estate, it is not uncommon to have cloud native deployments across many sites.
+They will run Kubernetes clusters in their core data centers (in the 10s), mini data centers away from the core data center (in the 100s), and thousands of smaller 2 to 3 server deployments at sites like stores, like what we are testing here.
 To be able to manage at scale this vast Kubernetes estate you need a centralized control plane that can help you deploy, manage, secure and provide insights into kubernetes deployments.
 For this reason, a centralized control plane in public cloud, private data center, or a hybrid environment is a requirement.
 One way to solve this is via Tanzu Mission Control.

-TMC is a centralized management platform for consistently operating and securing your Kubernetes infrastructure and modern applications across multiple teams and clouds.
+Tanzu Mission Control is a centralized management platform for consistently operating and securing your Kubernetes infrastructure and modern applications across multiple teams and clouds.
 It can manage and ensure operations across a large fleet of edge Kubernetes clusters consistently with the capabilities described below

 - **Centralized lifecycle management:** Managing the creation and deletion of workload clusters using registered management clusters.